jiannanya/snow-echarts/README.md

 ### What gets generated

-Copilot will produce a complete, self-contained `option` object:
+Agent will produce a complete, self-contained `option` object:

 ```js
 // Example: "Create a dual Y-axis chart showing rainfall and temperature"